 - Build a new, larger base terminal to accommodate the bigger gondola cabins

-- Expand the number of seats in Stratosfare Restaurant & Bar from 330 to 650 in a flexible configuration for multiple dining options
+- Expand the number of seats in Stratosfare Restaurant from 330 to 650 with multiple dining options

 - Expanded retail operations

-- Almost double the capacity for conferences to cater for up to 770 delegates
+- Almost double the capacity for conferences to cater to more than 700 delegates